Alise Lebedeva: Senior

 Alise started competing as a senior in 2025.
 In February in front of home crowd at Miss Valentine.
 She took 7th place in all-around and qualified to three apparatus finals - finishing 7th in ball,5th in clubs and 8th in ribbon final.
 In March, she won bronze medal in all-around and clubs at Sofia Cup.
 She was 4th with hoop and ball, and 5th with ribbon.
 In April, she made her World Cup debut at Baku World Cup and finished on 37th place in all-around.

 In June, she was selected to represent Estonia at the 2025 European Championships in Tallinn, Estonia.
 She took 29th place in all-around qualifications and did not qualify to all-around final.
 Her best result was with ribbon (12th place).
 Next month, she competed at Milan World Cup, taking 36th place in all-around.
 In August, she was selected to represent Latvia at the 2025 World Championships in Rio de Janeiro, Brazil.
 She took 35th place in all-around qualifications.
+In November, she won her third consecutive all-around title at Latvian Championships.